nychealth/EH-dataportal/content/data-features/rat-report/index.md

 <div style="min-height:316px" id="datawrapper-vis-r7WzZ"><script type="text/javascript" defer src="https://datawrapper.dwcdn.net/r7WzZ/embed.js" charset="utf-8" data-target="#datawrapper-vis-r7WzZ"></script><noscript><img src="https://datawrapper.dwcdn.net/r7WzZ/full.png" alt="" /></noscript></div>
 </div>

-1. **The metrics the Department is using to measure the efficacy of rat mitigation in such zones, including a description of whether the department has seen improvement, as measured by such metrics, and, if so, how such improvement has been achieved.**
+#### 1. The metrics the Department is using to measure the efficacy of rat mitigation in such zones, including a description of whether the department has seen improvement, as measured by such metrics, and, if so, how such improvement has been achieved.

 The Department is using the metrics set out in the Local Law to measure the efficacy of rat mitigation efforts.
 Those are:

 <ol type="I">
 <li>&ensp;<u>Commissioner orders to abate (COTA).</u> The number and percentage of inspections for properties within a given area that resulted in a COTA issued by the Department pursuant to section 151.02 of the Health Code in each 6-month period from January 2023 to June 2024.</li>